-Uncountable nouns take zero article, as well as definite and indefinite quantifiers, but do not really admit a plural form.
+-Uncountable nouns take zero article, as well as definite and indefinite quantifiers, but do not really admit a plural form.

-There is juice on the table.
-This juice is sour.
-Please, take some juice!
+There is wine on the table.
+This wine is sour.
+Please, take some wine!

-Sometimes, an unaccountable noun like bread can be reclassified as an accountable noun meaning "type of bread":
+-Sometimes, an unaccountable noun like bread can be reclassified as an accountable noun meaning "type of bread":